Japan Raises Concerns Over Uyghurs and Maritime Disputes in Talks With Xi Jinping

 Key Points

-- Japanese Prime Minister Sanae Takaichi told Chinese President Xi Jinping she has “serious concerns” about the South China Sea, Hong Kong and Xinjiang.
-(France 24)
+- Japanese Prime Minister Sanae Takaichi told Chinese President Xi Jinping she has “serious concerns” about the South China Sea, Hong Kong and Uyghurs.

 Japan’s Prime Minister Sanae Takaichi on Friday said she raised “serious concerns” with Chinese President Xi Jinping concerning maritime tensions in the South China Sea and human-rights issues in Uyghur homeland.
 The remarks came during a diplomatic engagement between Japan and China aimed at managing increasingly fraught bilateral relations.
 “We expressed serious concerns regarding actions in the South China Sea, as well as the situations in Hong Kong and the Xinjiang Uyghur Autonomous Region,” Takaichi said.